lblasa/programming_challengues/README.md

-programming_challengues
+Programming Challengues
 =======================

 This is a collection of UVA problems solved by the author.

-OS: MacOSX
+OS: MacOSX <br />
-IDE: Xcode
+IDE: Xcode <br />
-Compiler: GCC
+Compiler: GCC <br />

 Compilation
-Every problem is compiled using GCC from the terminal.
-Example: gcc source.c -o problem_number
+Every problem is compiled using GCC from the terminal. <br />
+Example: <br />
+gcc source.c -o problem_number

 Execution:
 ./problem_number

-To automate input entry, I suggest creating a text file containg sample input.
-Then, it can be used like:
+To automate input entry, I suggest creating a text file containg sample input. <br />
+Then, it can be used like: <br />
 ./problem_number < text_file

 License